Agent-Sesame/03_getting_and_cleaning_data/CodeBook.md

 table B entitled Molten data.
 See References for URL to the PDF of his work.
-The course TAs recommended to students who opted for the long (narrow) tidy data set to emphasize that this method is acceptable per the course rubrik.
+The course TAs recommended to students who opted for the long (narrow) tidy data set to emphasize that this method is acceptable per the course rubric.
 Reference this recommendation noted in TA's thoughtfulbloke blog.
 See References for URL to his blog, section Part 6 : Getting and Cleaning the Assignment, sub-section Bonus Round: Easy Marking.</span>